JEMorken/Capstone-Project/README.md

 # Capstone-Project
-Spatial Analysis of Chicago Crime Data
+Analyzing the Spatial and Demographic Characteristics of Chicago Crime to Inform Resource Deployment

 ## Overview
 This is my Capstone Project for Springboard's course, Foundations of Data Science.
 The project results are for a fictitious “client” (the Chicago Police) requesting analytic support for infrastructure investment decisions.
 The purpose of the analysis was to determine significant spatial, temporal, and demographic crime patterns that could be used to guide infrastructure investments and/or improve policing patterns.
 I examined Chicago Crime Data from several angles and utilized multiple visual methods including the following: